Cody Crowley: Professional boxing career

 Crowley made his professional debut against Ronnie Peterson on 28 June 2014.
 He won the fight by a second-round technical knockout.
 He amassed an 11–0 record during the next three years, before being booked to face Edgar Ortega for the vacant Canadian Professional Boxing Council's International super-welterweight title on 13 May 2017.
 He won his first professional title by a dominant unanimous decision, with all three judges awarding him all ten rounds of the bout.
 Crowley made his first title defense against Richard Holmes on 30 September 2017.
 He won the fight by a sixth-round technical knockout.

-Crowley was booked to face Kevin Higson for the vacant Canada Professional Boxing Council National super welterweight title on 5 May 2018.
+Crowley was booked to face Kevin Higson for the vacant Canadian Professional Boxing Council National super welterweight title on 5 May 2018.
 He won the fight by a dominant unanimous decision, with all three judges scoring the fight 100–90 in his favor.
 Crowely next faced Michi Munoz in a non-title bout on 14 July 2018.
 He won the fight by a second-round knockout.
 Crowley faced Juan Angulo Gonzalez in yet another non-title bout on 16 November 2018.
 He won the fight by a sixth-round technical knockout.

 Crowley made his first CPBC National super welterweight title defense against Stuart McLellan on 9 February 2019.
 He won the fight by unanimous decision, with all three judges scoring the fight 120–107 in his favor.
 Crowley made his second national title defense against Mian Hussain on 19 October 2019.
 He won the fight by unanimous decision, with all three judges scoring the fight 100–90 for him.

 Crowely's sole fight of 2020 came against Josh Torres on 6 September 2020, at the Microsoft Theater in Los Angeles, on the undercard of the Yordenis Ugas and Abel Ramos WBA World welterweight title bout.
 It was his first fight in United States since 14 May 2016.
 Crowely won the fight by a unanimous decision, with all three judges awarding him a 100–90 scorecard.